 Viognier is most well known for its origins in France.
 Because it comes from a grape that is difficult to grow in just any region and because it is equally as complicated to craft the perfect wine from the grape.
 In the Pacific Northwest, however, including Oregon, some vineyards have developed the right temperament and grow atmosphere to create a variation of the wine.
 While it is made in a dry style, the wine still has hints of apricots and orange blossoms, which adds to its overall unique style and flavor.

-Originating in France, Cabernet Franc is often used as a companion to compliment the flavors of Cabernet Sauvignon and Merlot.
+Originating in France, Cabernet Franc is often used as a companion to compliment the flavours of Cabernet Sauvignon and Merlot.
 So understandably, it is almost a treat to find such a complex wine on its own and in Oregon, no less.
 The warm and dry weather of southern Oregon makes for extra sweet and ripe fruit which lends that sweetness to the resulting wine.
 Some wineries in Oregon might also have other ripened fruits to the Cabernet to make it truly unique and one of a kind that you will only find in Oregon, despite it being a delicacy wine known for its perfection in France.

 Müller-Thurgau is a German wine that is grown all over the world, but in Oregon, it is easily one of the top varieties, especially if you’re looking for something other than red or dark wine.
 This wine comes from white wine grapes of course and has a moderately sweet taste while being light-bodied.
 It is commonly found in vineyards in the Willamette Valley of Oregon, which should come as no surprise to wine lovers who are already familiar with the expansive wine lists that can be found in that region.

 Although Zinfandel grapes are primarily grown in California, Oregon has adopted its own way to grow the vines to produce its own kind of Zinfandel that offers another wine variety to wine-loving visitors and residents.
-Oregon wineries may have either a light colored Zinfandel or, if the grape skins are left on the grapes during production, you’re left with a more full-bodied red Zinfandel which offers its own flavorful benefits.
+Oregon wineries may have either a light-coloured Zinfandel or, if the grape skins are left on the grapes during production, you’re left with a more full-bodied red Zinfandel which offers its own flavorful benefits.

 To some, Arneis is a lesser known wine because of its high production in Italy rather than all over the world, like some other wines.
 In this case, however, the Oregon version of Arneis is just as flavorful and has notes of citrus, pear, and almonds.
-Others are made to have flavors of jasmine and orange blossoms mixed in to really make the Arneis unique.
-And if you happen to visit a winery in Oregon that has barrel aged their Arneis, you’ll even pick up hints of toasted almond and nutmeg in the wine.
+Others are made to have flavours of jasmine and orange blossoms mixed in to really make the Arneis unique.
+And if you happen to visit a winery in Oregon that has barrel-aged their Arneis, you’ll even pick up hints of toasted almond and nutmeg in the wine.

 In the late 1800s, a white, Folle Blanche, was crossed with an unknown American wine and the end result was Baco Noir.
-It’s a deep red wine that has so many layers of flavor it can sometimes be hard to pinpoint just one note.
+It’s a deep red wine that has so many layers of flavour it can sometimes be hard to pinpoint just one note.
 But if you taste blueberry, plum, mocha, and spice somehow all at the same time or individually, that’s not uncommon.
 The wine is commonly grown in cooler climates and it was first brought to Oregon by a French wine maker, so you know it’s the real deal.

 It wasn’t until recent years that Chenin Blanc was even a thing in the Oregon wine country.
 It comes from a grape known most well for being planted in the Loire Valley of France and then becoming more popular in California, but not Oregon until a few years ago.
-Now, it remains one of the premier white wines and has a fruity dry flavor while remaining one of the more mild wines that are easy to drink and smooth for even the less experienced wine drinkers.
+Now, it remains one of the premier white wines and has a fruity dry flavour while remaining one of the more mild wines that are easy to drink and smooth for even the less experienced wine drinkers.

 Because deep red and even darker wines are so prominent in Oregon, it should come as no surprise that an Italian-originated wine like Dolcetto, which is almost black in color, is another popular variety in the region.
 In Oregon, it is most common in the Southern Oregon wine country valley and it is typically a dry but fruity and mild wine.
 Unlike some other wines, however, this one should be consumed a few years after it is released rather than age for much longer than that.